MAIF/melusine/README.md

 The basic requirement to use Melusine is to have an input e-mail DataFrame with the following columns:

-- *body*   : Body of an email (single message or conversation historic)
+- *body*   : Body of an email (single message or conversation history)
 - *header* : Header/Subject of an email
 - *date*   : Reception date of an email
 - *from*   : Email address of the sender